Lassonde-JPF/jpf-ctl/README.md

 << how to use >>

+## Questions about jpf-logic

+If you have any questions about jpf-logic, check the [JPF Google group](https://groups.google.com/g/java-pathfinder/).
+If you cannot find the answer, post your question there.

+## Contributing to SPF

+First install JPF and SPF, as described above.

 ## Contributing to jpf-logic

-If you wish to contribute to jpf-ctl by addressing some of the [open issues](https://github.com/Lassonde-JPF/jpf-ctl-extension/issues) or suggesting new features, please note that we do not have time to review minor changes such as variable renames, spelling mistakes, etc. If you would wish to point these out, please create an issue rather than a pull request.
+First, install jpf-logic as described above.
+Next, run the examples provided with jpf-logic.

+### Add examples

+Add examples to the src/main/java/jpf/logic/examples/ directory of jpf-logic.

+### Tackle reported issues

+Tackle one of the reported [issues](https://github.com/Lassonde-JPF/jpf-ctl-extension/issues/).

+### Add tests

+Add tests to the src/tests/ directory of jpf-logic.

+### Add new features

+Add a new feature to jpf-logic.

+### How to contribute

 1. Fork ctl-jpf.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

+Please note that we do not have time to review minor changes such as variable renames, spelling mistakes, etc. If you would wish to point these out, please create an issue rather than a pull request.

 ## License